-This Document shall be known and may be cited as the "City of Cle Elum Shoreline Master Program."
-This document may be referred to herein as the "Program," "Master Program," "Shoreline Master Program," or "SMP."
+This Document document shall be known and may be cited as the "City of Cle Elum Shoreline Master Program."
+This document may be referred to herein as the "Program," "Master Program," or "SMP."

-Public involvement process, advisory committee and agency coordination Public information and outreach
+1.5 Public involvement process, advisory committee and agency coordination

+1. Public information and outreach

-This SMP was updated as part of a multi-jurisdictional update process with Kittitas County serving as project lead.
+This Comprehensive Update of this SMP (2016 SMP) was updated completed as part of a multi-jurisdictional update process with Kittitas County serving as project lead.
 The participating jurisdictions were Kittitas County, the City of Ellensburg, the City of Cle Elum, and the Town of South Cle Elum.
 The participating jurisdictions involved the public throughout the update effort consistent with the Shoreline Management Act (see RCW 90.58.130) and the SMP Guidelines (WAC 173-26-090).
 As project lead, Kittitas County prepared a public participation plan that identified specific objectives, key stakeholders, and timelines for public participation activities.